-Biden says time to pass torch to ‘younger voices’, backs Kamala Harris
+Biden says it’s time to pass torch to younger voices, backs Kamala Harris

 ‘Trump would be the worst’: Palestinians react to US presidential race

 The decision, which Biden first announced on Sunday, followed weeks of pressure from top allies in the Democratic Party after his halting performance against Trump in late June.
-The move has upended the already unprecedented race and thrust Vice President Kamala Harris into the spotlight as the Democratic party’s heir apparent to take on Trump in November.
+His withdrawal has upended the already unprecedented race and thrust Vice President Kamala Harris into the spotlight as the Democratic party’s heir apparent to take on Trump in November.

-Here are five takeaways from Biden’s 11-minute speech:
+Here are the key takeaways from Biden’s 11-minute speech:

 ‘Defense of democracy’

-Biden did not mention Trump during his address, but the themes that have dominated his campaign against the former president were dominant in his speech.
+Biden did not mention Trump during his address, but it was clear that the Democratic incumbent was referring to the former president when he said the future of the country’s democracy was at stake in the upcoming election.

-“The defence of democracy, which is at stake, I think it’s more important than any title,” Biden said.
-“I draw strength, and I find joy in working for the American people, but this sacred task of perfecting our union is not about me.
-It’s about you, your families, your futures,” he said.
+“I revere this office, but I love my country more,” Biden said in the opening minutes of his speech.
+“It’s been the honour of my life to serve as your president.
+But in the defense of democracy, which is at stake, I think it is more important than any title.”

-He added the US was at an “inflection point” and that the upcoming months will “determine the fate of our nation and the world”.
+The US was at an “inflection point”, he said, adding that the upcoming months will “determine the fate of our nation and the world”.

 “We have to decide, do we still believe in honesty, decency, respect, freedom, justice and democracy?
 In this moment, we can see those we disagree with, not as enemies, but as fellow Americans.
-Can we do that?”
+Can we do that?” he asked.

 ‘Pass the torch’